gogoout/ngx-filepond/README.md

 npm install ngx-filepond filepond --save
 ```

-The `ngx-filepond` will lazyload the `filepond` package when it needs and will automatic register the plugin for you.
 Import `FilePondModule` and if needed register any plugins.
 Please note that plugins need to be [installed from npm](https://pqina.nl/filepond/docs/patterns/plugins/introduction/#installing-plugins) separately.

 Add FilePond styles path `./node_modules/filepond/dist/filepond.min.css` to the `build.options.styles` property in `angular.json`